boricuadndgm/boricuadndgm/content/posts/lore/marinella.md

 tags:
   - marinella
   - lore
+  - state
+  - settlements
+  - town
-  - resources
+  - places
-  - settlement
+  - geography
 categories:
+  - places
+  - geography
   - lore
-  - resources
-  - settlements
 ---

-# The Town of Marinella
+# Marinella

+Settlement Type: Town
+Settlement Size: ~10-12k inhabitants in the region, ~8-9k in the main town Primary Industry:
+  - Fishing
+  - Sea Trade
+  - Smuggling
+  - Ship Building
+Other Industries:
+  - Mining

+## Description

 > Welcome to the seaside town of Marinella!
 > At first glance, Marinella is a quaint fishing town at the southernmost edge of the region.